splunk/public-o11y-docs/logs/save-share.rst

   :description: Collaborate with team members by sharing Log Observer Connect queries.
 Saved queries include filters, aggregations, and search-time rules.

 After you create useful queries in Log Observer Connect, you can save them and share them with team members.
-You can only save or share queries on the :guilabel:`Splunk Observability Cloud data` index.
 A saved query is made up of a filter and any aggregations or search-time rules you applied during the search.
 You can only save a query if you have created a filter.

 To learn how to create filters, see :ref:`logs-keyword`.
 Log Observer Connect has no default aggregation.
 To learn how to create a unique aggregation, see :ref:`logs-aggregations`.